ETHZ-INS/DLCAnalyzer/README.md

 ![](README_figs/README-unnamed-chunk-58-1.png)<!-- -->

 As we can see, the data looks good.
-Now, lets add the labeling data.
-For this, we first load it from a file which containes labeling data of only one experimenter
+Now, let's add the labeling data.
+For this, we first load it from a file which containes labeling data of only one experimenter:

 ```r